Preparation Courses

 What if there are problems with the Family I am matched to?

-The matching process is done very carefully and so usually there are very few problems but any concerns can be raised with your Coordinator at any time, and your Coordinator can provide extra support.
-Your Coordinator will also contact you regularly to ensure that the visits are going well and to offer suggestions and extra help if needed.
+Matching a Volunteer to a Family is done very carefully so usually there are few problems but any concerns can be raised with your Coordinator at any time.
+Your Coordinator will also contact you regularly to ensure visits are going well and offer extra help if needed.

 Will expenses be paid?